Rita Repulsa: Power Rangers Turbo

 In the Power Rangers Turbo episode "The Millennium Message", the Blue Senturion plays a video message from the future foretelling of Dark Specter's alliance and their attack on the galaxy.
 Shown working together and causing destruction are Rita, Zedd, Mondo, Machina and Divatox.

-Power Rangers In Space
+Power Rangers in Space

-In Power Rangers In Space, Rita and Zedd joined the alliance of villains led by Dark Specter, and assisted with Dark Specter's scheme to vanquish all good in the universe.
+In Power Rangers in Space, Rita and Zedd joined the alliance of villains led by Dark Specter, and assisted with Dark Specter's scheme to vanquish all good in the universe.
 In the first episode, Rita competes with Divatox for the task of pursuing Andros, the Red Space Ranger who has infiltrated the meeting of villains.
 During Dark Specter's final assault, Zedd and Rita were assigned to conquer a Planet in the Vica Galaxy that was defended by Trey of Triforia, the Gold Zeo Ranger.
-During the final confrontation in "Countdown to Destruction, Part 2", when Zordon sacrificed his own life, Rita was transformed into a normal human, who swiftly expressed delight that Lord Zedd had also been transformed.
+During the final confrontation in "Countdown to Destruction, Part 2" when Zordon sacrificed his own life, it caused an energy wave that destroyed the invaders and purified the villains into humans.
+Rita was transformed into a normal human, who swiftly expressed delight that Lord Zedd had also been transformed.
 They were seen dancing happily, while the bemused Trey watches on with relief.